 All regions are committed to continued support reablement approaches.
-One region specifically mentions that they will work to ensure they provide a dementia friendly reablement service.
+One region specifically mentions providing a dementia friendly reablement service.

 Other issues identified include

 - access to specialist nursing and residential care - capacity for third sector and community based organisations to meet increasing need - greater support for neurological conditions - transition from child to adult services.